-In connection with the Merger and pursuant to the Business Combination Agreement, immediately prior to the closing of the Merger, we effected a recapitalization (the "Recapitalization"), pursuant to which (i) all then outstanding warrants (except for certain warrants which remained outstanding) were exercised, (ii) all outstanding preferred shares, including preferred shares issued upon exercise of warrants, were converted into ordinary shares, and (iii) the ordinary shares that were outstanding after the exercise and conversion pursuant to clauses (i) and (ii) became and were converted into a total of 48,268,611 ordinary shares.
-The Recapitalization resulted in a 46.25783-for-one stock split and a change in the par value of the ordinary shares from NIS 0.01 per share to NIS 0.000216 per share.
+In connection with the Merger and pursuant to the Business Combination Agreement, immediately prior to the closing of the Merger, we effected a recapitalization (the "Recapitalization"), pursuant to which (i) all then outstanding warrants (except for certain warrants which remained outstanding) were exercised, (ii) all outstanding preferred shares, including preferred shares, including preferred shares, including preferred shares, and (iii) the ordinary shares that were outstanding after the exercise and conversion pursuant to clauses (i) and (ii) became and were converted into a total of 48,268,611 ordinary shares.
+The Recapitalization resulted in a 46.25783-for-ne stock split and a change in the par value of the ordinary shares from NIS 0.01 per share to NIS 0.000216 per share.
 All share and per share information in this annual report retroactively reflects the stock split and change in par value.